What is Enterprise Architecture?

-An Enterprise Architecture (EA) is a set of concepts (with their principles) applied to an enterprise system.
-Enterprise Architecture is shown in a conceptual or architecture blueprint or another integral design that uses strategy as input.
+According to Dragon1, an Enterprise Architecture (EA) consists of a set of concepts (with their principles) applied to an enterprise system or structure.
+Enterprise Architecture is visualized and managed in a conceptual or architecture blueprint or another integral design that uses strategy as input.

 The Bridge between Strategy and Transformation

-Positioning the Enterprise Architectures as the bridge between strategy and (digital) transformation of the business or organization is becoming more and more common.
-An organization's strategy states what the owner/client and stakeholders want to achieve in their goals, objectives, priorities, and requirements.
+Positioning Enterprise Architecture between strategy and (digital) transformation of the organization or business unit is increasingly accepted.
+The strategy states what the owners/clients and stakeholders want to achieve regarding their goals, objectives, priorities, and requirements.

-Enterprise Architecture is defined as a coherent set of concepts for an enterprise system or structure.
+Enterprise Architecture is a set of concepts applied to an enterprise system.
 So, an EA diagram at the conceptual level should only show the concepts necessary to be implemented in the organization because of the strategy and business model.

-When it is clear what the important concepts are to be implemented in the organization (as part of the architecture), every concept can be detailed into elements at a logical level.
-One can create concept diagrams showing the impact of change and implementation costs.
-One can also, like below, show in a layered blueprint all the elements of all concepts together.
+When it is clear what the essential concepts are to be implemented in the organization (as part of the architecture), every concept can be detailed into elements at a logical level.
+One can create and visualize concept diagrams showing the impact of change or implementation costs.
+One can also visualize and show all the concepts' elements together in a layered blueprint for digital transformation.

-What Enterprise Architects often encounter is that the necessary input they need for EA, the strategy, is often fragmented, inconsistent, having no status, without ownership, outdated, unfindable, a big secret, and inaccessible.
+What Enterprise Architects often encounter is the necessary input they need for modeling and visualizing EA.
+The strategy is usually fragmented, inconsistent, has no status, is without ownership, is outdated, unfindable, is a big secret, and is inaccessible.

 Example Blueprint of a Digital Twin Organization: Strategy on the left, Architecture in the middle, Transformation on the right.

-It is a real challenge for architects not to become the next strategy developer but only the catalyzer of the process of increasing coherence and consistency in strategy.
-If they do this process well, they will have, at a certain moment in time, a perfect starting point for designing the EA.
-After creating the EA (or other architectures), they are tasked with creating communicative and visual products that help tell the story and ensure that the enterprise architecture is used in digital transformation programs to manage risk, projects, strategy, data, and change for decision-making.
+It is a real challenge for architects not to become the next strategy developers but only the catalyzers of the process of increasing coherence and consistency in the strategy.
+If they do this process well, they will have a perfect starting point for designing and visualizing data for EA at a particular moment.
+After creating the EA (or other architectures), they are tasked with creating communicative and visual products that help tell the story and ensure that the enterprise architecture visualization is used in digital transformation programs to manage risk, projects, strategy, data, and change for decision-making.

-Currently, one of their biggest problems is that their EA products are 't used because they are too hard to understand for project managers and project workers.
+One of the biggest challenges of architects is that their EA products aren't used because they are too hard to understand for project managers and project workers who don't see the enterprise architecture benefits.

-Dragon1 as Enterprise Architecture approach helps you look holistically at the company.
+Dragon1, as an Enterprise Architecture method, helps you look holistically at the organization.
 Below is an example reference model:

-Enterprise Architecture is to discover and solve weaknesses with a Holistic Company View.
+Enterprise Architecture is about discovering and solving weaknesses within a Holistic organization view.

-Enterprise Architecture Principles describe how concepts (that are implemented in the organization) work and produce results (principles are enforced working mechanisms).
+Enterprise Architecture Principles describe how concepts (implemented in the organization) work and produce results (principles are enforced working mechanisms).
 Concepts are selected based on stakeholders' goals, objectives, and requirements.
-A principle is always true, so a principle, therefore, guides behavior and innovation.
+A principle is always true, so it guides behavior and innovation.
 Principles are normally translated into standards and norms.

 Principles are NOT general rules and guidelines.